 - Work It, ABC's 2012 cross-dressing comedy about two men who pretend to be women to get jobs at a pharmaceutical company that only employs women, was critically savaged from the word "go".
 Disregarding the questionable premise, the writing was filled to the brim with bottom-of-the-barrel humor and played so much to stereotype it wasn't even funny.
 The show's very premise was built on misogyny, and the writing was shamelessly racist.
 Offensive to women, minorities, and everybody else with a working brain, it was canned within two episodes (six episodes were ordered overall).
 Its only redeeming quality is that it killed off ABC's attempts to make "mancession" comedy a genre (it had failed once already earlier on in the season with Man Up).
 It was so bad, it broke IGN's rating scale, "earning" a zero out of ten.

-- Big Top, a hideous sitcom set in a circus.
-It was heavily cross-promoted by a bunch of people well aware how bad it was (in an article about sitcom writing on Radio 4, when the expert was asked to link it back to this show, she even admitted it wasn't funny) and drew criticism for being very unfunny with lazy, stock jokes (a clown... that makes children cry!) and starring a heavily Botoxed and facially immobile Amanda Holden as the main character.
+- Big Top was a hideous 2009 sitcom set in a circus.
+It was heavily cross-promoted by a bunch of people well aware how bad it was (in an article about sitcom writing on Radio 4, when the expert was asked to link it back to this show, she even admitted it wasn't funny) and drew criticism for being excruciatingly unfunny with lazy stock jokes (a clown that makes children cry!) and starring a heavily Botoxed and facially immobile Amanda Holden as the main character.
 Its only redeeming feature was Tony Robinson somehow managing some genuine laughs with the lame material he got, and even then there are much better places to find Robinson in action.
 It was happily canned after one series and still frequently makes "worst sitcom" lists.